BrianYang2013/JHU_AI_Journey/README.md

   * Softskills -
   * Efficiency - Collect tips and tools to improve the efficiency.

+# Lesson Learn

+- Start early, and secure your time.
+- If you want to get a better grade, ALWAYS read carefully about the instruction, and stick with the rubic.
+Very few professor wants to discuss in detail, and most of them do not care how you think and explore.
+Simply grade by the rule.
+- A course with a few assignment and lack of instructer attention, might result in surprise of the final grade.
+- Pick the course interests you, and enjoy it.

 ## Misc @ JHU AI program

 * Theoretical or applied approach
 * It is common that US can have multiply Master degree.
 So it leads to 2 options
   * Life long study, with many master degrees